 Cancer is caused by cells with mutations in the DNA that cause them to grow uncontrollably.
-Our radiation oncologists use advanced radiation techniques and technology to turn cancer’s strength into its greatest weakness.
-Radiation attacks cancer by altering the DNA within cancer cells and preventing them from reproducing and growing.
-Radiation therapy is completely painless—what patients experience during the radiation treatment is similar to undergoing imaging X-rays.
+Our radiation oncologists use advanced techniques and technology to turn cancer’s strength into its greatest weakness.
+Radiation attacks cancer by altering the DNA within cancer cells and prevents them from reproducing and growing.
+Radiation therapy is completely painless—what patients experience during treatment is similar to undergoing imaging X-rays.

 Radiation is effective for treating patients with many different types of cancer, including lung, breast and prostate cancer.
-Wellstar radiation oncologists design the best radiation therapy for each person based on the cancer type, the stage and various factors.
-Patient may benefit from radiation alone, or combined with other cancer treatments such as surgery, targeted therapy, immunotherapy or chemotherapy.
+Wellstar radiation oncologists design the best radiation therapy for each person based on the cancer type, stage and various factors.
+Patients may benefit from radiation alone or combined with other cancer treatments such as surgery, targeted therapy, immunotherapy or chemotherapy.

 Wellstar’s cancer experts have the latest cutting-edge technology to apply the latest research and personalize your fight against cancer.
-People who would benefit from radiation therapy have access to skilled physicians and some of the most sophisticated radiation therapy techniques and technologies available today.
-In fact, Wellstar is the only healthcare system in Georgia that offers CyberKnife and TomoTherapy at a single location.
-Some Wellstar cancer treatment centers also feature state-of-the-art stereotactic radiation therapy using TrueBeam technology.
+People who would benefit from radiation therapy have access to our skilled physicians and some of the most sophisticated radiation therapy techniques and technologies available today, including state-of-the-art CyberKnife, TomoTherapy and TrueBeam technology.

 This external beam radiation therapy rotates 360 degrees around the patient to deliver continuous external beam radiation therapy at every angle.
 CT imaging identifies the exact position of the tumors during the treatment and adjusts to patients’ movement, which reduces negative impact on surrounding healthy tissue.